By YOSHINORI HAYASHI/ Staff Writer

 May 21, 2021 at 18:34 JST

-A ghost painting called “Kenpon Bokuga Tansai Hangonko no Zu” (ink drawing on silk canvas with light coloring, ghost appearing from incense) owned by Kudoji temple.
-The photo is from a preservation and repair report.
-(Sakata Bokujudo Co.)
+A ghost painting, called “Kenpon Bokuga Tansai Hangonko no Zu” (ink drawing on silk canvas with light coloring, ghost appearing from incense) owned by Kudoji temple, was confirmed to be an authentic work by Maruyama Okyo.
+(Provided by Hirosaki city education board)

 HIROSAKI, Aomori Prefecture--The Hirosaki city board of education has confirmed a painting of a ghost that Kudoji temple has owned for more than 200 years is an authentic work by the famed artist Maruyama Okyo (1733-1795).
 [Read More]

 Visit this page for the latest news on Japan’s battle with the novel coronavirus pandemic.

 Cooking experts, chefs and others involved in the field of food introduce their special recipes intertwined with their paths in life.

 Haruki Murakami and other writers read from books before selected audiences at the new Haruki Murakami Library.

 The Asahi Shimbun aims “to achieve gender equality and empower all women and girls” through its Gender Equality Declaration.

 Let’s explore the Japanese capital from the viewpoint of wheelchair users and people with disabilities with Barry Joshua Grisdale.